sbecker11/pdf-examiner/README.md

-extract-and-preprocess
+# extract-and-preprocess

+# Objective
+read a corpus of PDF files to train an LLM to create exam questions with answers and explanations.

 ### Initial github setup
-the files in this project were manually uploaded to the repo using github's file uploader page.
+inital setup was complicated due to the fact that
+I tried to upload a huge tokens.txt file.

+The offending file was removed from the github cache and then added to .github file.

+git push stil not working
+used github's file uploader to manually upload project files

 then in order to synchronize local copy of main branch with remote, had to use